April is National Poetry Month, so this one is for all ye poets out there, and all ye who read poetry.

 On my shelves, it starts with Old Man Gilgamesh himself.
 Compared to Gilgamesh, Homer was a modern.
-Then there’s the ultimate anti-war novel The Iliad and his partner The Odyssey.
-Both are by Robert Fagels.
+Then there’s the ultimate anti-war novel, The Iliad, and his partner, The Odyssey.
+Both are translated by Robert Fagels.
 I like him.
 I like him a lot.
 Haven’t gotten his translation of The Aeneid yet.
-And then there’s those meds.
-The Divine Comedy is about a man who suddenly goes middle-aged crazy.
+And then there’s The Divine Comedy about a man who suddenly goes middle-aged crazy.
 That’s the male version of menopause.
 Some might blame it on Beatrice.
 I blame it on middle-age.
 You can tell that’s what the man is suffering from by those opening lines of The Inferno, Canto 1:

 “When I had journeyed half of our life’s way,